Frequently Asked Questions

 Is there a peer-reviewed journal paper describing this work?

-Yes, initial results were published here: Chukoskie, L., Westerfield, M., & Townsend, J. (in press).
+Yes, initial results were published here: Chukoskie, L., Westerfield, M., & Townsend, J. (2017).
 A Novel Approach to Training Attention and Gaze in ASD: A Feasibility and Efficacy Pilot Study.
 Developmental Neurobiology.

 While that is a paid journal, it is available via the National Institutes of Health (NIH) as a manuscript: